 In my case, I prefer the look of http://prairiehomesil.com without the www, so I’ll select this as my domain.
 Visitors who type www.prairiehomesil.com will still be able reach my website, and the same is true vice versa.
 (If you select a “www” domain, users who type it without the www should still reach your website.)

-On the next menu, before you finalize the installation, make sure you enter a new password:
+On the next menu, make sure you enter a new password.

 After this, installation will begin.
 This can take up to a few minutes.
 Once it’s complete, you’ll see a button appear at the top “View Credentials here.”
 Click this and you’ll find your new website login details:

 Further down the page you’ll be asked to select a theme.
 Don’t worry about this just yet.
 In the next step, we’ll show you how to find a free theme after logging into your new website.